nanda03dev/gStructify/README.md

 ## Step 4: Generate Service Code

-Run `gStructify` to automatically create your service structure:
+Run `gStructify` to automatically create your service structure for a specific entity:

 ```bash
 gStructify -entity=user
 ```

 By default, gStructify will generate the entire structure for one entity with only an `id` field.

 For more advanced setups, you can define multiple entities and their fields in a configuration file, as explained in Step 5.

 ## Step 5: Configure Your Entities